-Tax matters relevant to the business

-4 operations of the relevant entity, with identified tax risks for last 5 years

-If the advice was limited to tax issues, which are irrelevant and immaterial for the valuation at stake, requesting a quality assurance analysis/review by a different advisor/valuer just on those tax aspects, it is unlikely to be deemed as posing a material conflict of interest and the RA could establish that adequate safeguards could be put in place to address any remaining concerns, such as a different team performing the valuation, to an extent to deem the valuer as independent.

-The assistance with regard to developing in the planning phase of operational playbooks for the implementation of the resolution strategy (being it the write down and conversion power and/or the bail-in or other transfer tools).
+4 Tax matters relevant to the business operations of the relevant entity, with identified tax risks for the last 5 years.
+If the advice was limited to tax issues, which are irrelevant and immaterial for the valuation at stake, requesting a quality assurance analysis/review by a different adviser/valuer just on those tax aspects, it is unlikely to be deemed as posing a material conflict of interest and the RA could ensure that appropriate safeguards could be put in place to address any remaining concerns, such as a different team performing the valuation, to the extent that the valuer can be deemed independent.
+5 The assistance for developing in the planning phase operational playbooks to implement the resolution strategy (the write-down and conversion power and/or the bail-in or other transfer tools).
 The RA should consider when the provision of such services occurred.
-As a best practice, a provision of these services more than two years apart, should not per se and automatically amount to a material threat to independence.
-For less than two years, the RA should identify the possible risks that could be posed to the current valuation and consider adequate safeguards (such as team separation).
+As a best practice, a provision of these services more than 2 years apart, should not per se and automatically amount to a material threat to independence.
+For less than 2 years, the RA should identify the possible risks that could be posed to the current valuation and consider appropriate safeguards (such as team separation).
 6 Valuation services provided to the subsidiaries of the relevant entity.

-The final decision will depend on whether the subsidiary is within the scope of the resolution action or write down and conversion of capital instruments and eligible liabilities and its materiality in terms of portion of the relevant entity's balance sheet and/or the impacted perimeter.
+The final decision will depend on whether the subsidiary is within the scope of the resolution action or write-down and conversion of capital instruments and eligible liabilities and its materiality in terms of portion of the relevant entity's balance sheet and/or the impacted perimeter.
 The RA should assess the potential risks and potential influence of the valuation outcome and if sufficient safeguards could be put in place, so the valuation is not impacted.

-Provision of support to competent authorities with regards to asset quality reviews, stress testing, simulation exercises, etc.

-The RA should consider if there is sufficient time between the time those services were provided and the valuation engagement date, as a first factor to determine the independence.

-If the time distance alone is not considered sufficient (e.g. less than 2 years), the RA should assess the materiality of these provision of services and the safeguards that the valuer can put in place (e.g., different team, ringfenced by Chinese walls).

-A bank is failing in Member State (MS) A. The RA from MS A decides that valuation company $\alpha$ , located in MS A, had provided services that would amount to a material conflict of interest.
-The RA is thus considering including in the tender process a valuer that is part of the same group as $\alpha$ , but is located in a different MS (i.e. same franchise, but from a different country).

-In this case, the RA should, as a best practice, need to assess, in addition to the structural separation and ethical rules put in place by this valuation group, the possibility that the group would be considering its franchise value, as an interference to its objectivity, and the implications for its perceived independence.
+7 Provision of support to competent authorities for asset quality reviews, stress testing, simulation exercises, etc. The RA should consider if there is sufficient time between the time those services were provided and the valuation engagement date, as a first factor to determine the independence.
+If the time distance alone is not considered sufficient (e.g. less than 2 years), the RA should assess the materiality of these provision of services and the safeguards that the valuer can put in place (e.g. different team, ringfenced by Chinese walls).
+A bank is failing in Member State (MS) A. The RA from MS A decides that valuation company α , located in MS A, had provided services that would amount to a material conflict of interest.
+The RA is thus considering including in the tender process a valuer that is part of the same group as α , but is located in a different MS (i.e. same franchise, but from a different country).
+In this case, the RA should, as a best practice, assess, in addition to the structural separation and ethical rules put in place by this valuation group, the possibility that the group would be considering its franchise value, as an interference to its objectivity, and the implications for its perceived independence.

-4.1.1 Investments, personal and financial relationships or other material financial interests between the valuer and the relevant entity
+4.3.3 Investments, personal and financial relationships or other material financial interests between the valuer and the relevant entity